How do I apply?

 When will you make a decision on my application?

 Program faculty review each of the paper applications across a number of criteria to determine if the application is complete and if the materials indicate that the applicant's stated professional and research goals are consistent with the training goals of the program.
 The application is rated across a number of program criteria, including, but not limited to, undergraduate GPA, GRE scores, research experience, writing skills and professional and research interests.
 Applicants will receive a determination on their application by mid-February.
 The program will invite 20-25 applicants for a one day on-campus interview.
-This year's interview date will be February 28, 2014.
 Program offers are generally made to 6-8 applicants following the on-campus interview.
 Applicants who were not extended an interview may re-apply, although applying more than two times is not encouraged.